SaumyDhoLu/Bike_Sharing_Saumy-DhoLu/README.md

 ## Summary
  Following files has been inlcluded as a part of solutions:
  1. README.md file for Problem discriptions & high level details on the analysis.
- 2. Bike_Sharing_Assignment.ipynb ipython file for performing with the whole Linear model, Predictions, and Evaluation..
+ 2. Saumy_Bike_Sharing.ipynb - ipython file for performing with the whole Linear model, Predictions, and Evaluation..
  3. Regression+Subjective+Questions.pdf with subjective questions & Answer.